 While the impacts of the pandemic seem to increase every day, both in magnitude and duration, a few large accounting firms have witnessed a role switch over from Accounting practices to advisory services that businesses are badly in need of right now.
 However, small accounting firms have been drastically hit by the unannounced arrival of the Corona outbreak.

-At Outbooks, we offer Accounting and Outsourcing services for accountants in the UK and this is where our concerns lie.
+At Outbooks, we offer Accounting services for accountants in the UK and this is where our concerns lie.
 So today we will be discussing how the Covid-19 is impacting the Accounting industry.

 Impacts on the Accounting Industry:

 During these tough times when the economic downturn has already done enough damage, obtaining financing has become even more difficult for a few small size Accounting firms.
 As a result, many such firms are responding to the crisis by either selling their business or downsizing operations as a cost-cutting measure.
 While selling their businesses at such times is resulting in fewer costs that isn’t a fair value for the business, downsizing is resulting in firms losing clients due to manpower shortage.

 All businesses are going through a nightmare and while everyone is looking for their survival, Accounting firms and especially small-sized ones that offer services to small businesses are seeing either delay in their payments or termination of contracts.
 Even though the UK government did announce various aid schemes for businesses as a response to the ongoing pandemic, the impacts have already gotten deeper into the economy.